Linear regression and its inference on noisy network-linked data: Small projection perturbation under random network models

 \end{enumerate} the estimator $\hat{P}$ satisfies Assumption~\ref{ass:small-perturbation} with high probability. \end{thm}

-Again, if $p, K$ and $\min\left\{(1-\sigma_{r+1}),\sigma_{r+s}\right\}$ are fixed then the degree requirement for the small projection perturbation to hold when parametric estimation is available is $d/\log{n}\to \infty$ for each of the block models.
+Again, if $p, K$ and $\min\left\{(1-\sigma_{r+1}),\sigma_{r+s}\right\}$ are fixed, then the degree requirement of the parametric version for the small projection perturbation to hold is $d/\log{n}\to \infty$ for either of two block models.
 This is much weaker than the degree requirement for the nonparametric estimation, indicating the benefit of knowing the underlying model for $P$.
 Although the above result is only about two special classes of models for the network, it clearly shows the tradeoff between the model assumption and statistical efficiency: without any information about the true model, the model-free version of the proposed method requires the average degree to grow faster than $\sqrt{n}$ to be effective; in contrast, if the class that the true model belongs to is known then the parametric version of our method performs well for much sparser networks.